Oskmey/-Agile-software-project-management/README.md

 To run the project you will need to have Unity installed.
 The Unity Editor version for this project is 2022.3.23f1 LTS.
 When you have Unity installed, clone the repository and add the Unity Project via the Unity Hub application.

+To successfully play the project you need to start from the "Main Menu" scene in the "Game" folder.

 ### Tests
 Go to [DAT257AgileProject/Assets/Tests](https://github.com/Oskmey/-Agile-software-project-management/tree/main/DAT257AgileProject/Assets/Tests) and under the folders [EditMode](https://github.com/Oskmey/-Agile-software-project-management/tree/main/DAT257AgileProject/Assets/Tests/EditMode) and [PlayMode](https://github.com/Oskmey/-Agile-software-project-management/tree/main/DAT257AgileProject/Assets/Tests/PlayMode) we have the tests, where mostly Unit Tests will be under the EditMode folder, because they do not need to be at run time to execute.
 We use the [Unity Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/index.html) combined with [Code Coverage](https://docs.unity3d.com/Packages/com.unity.testtools.codecoverage@0.2/manual/index.html) for Unity to run the tests.
 Note that you will need to have the scenes in the tests folder.
 As we use test scenes for Play Mode testing.